lenscas/thanks_bot_2/README.md

 -   Yarn (npm install yarn -g)
 -   Postgresql

+# Setup docker

+1. Install docker and docker compose
+2. Copy `database.example.json` to `database.json`
+3. Copy `postgresql.example.json` to `postgresql.json`
+4. Copy `config.example.json` to `config.json`
+5. Put your own key into the `config.json` file (You can get a key for your bot at https://discord.com/developers/applications )
+6. Run `docker-compose up` and watch the magic happen as `docker-compose` pulls in everything needed and starts the bot.

-# Setup
+# Setup locally

-1. rename dabtabase.example.json to dabtabase.json
+1. Copy `database.example.json` to `database.json`
-2. fill in the database connection string in database.json
+2. Fill in the details to connect to your locally running database
-3. rename postgres.example.json to postgres.json
+3. Copy `postgresql.example.json` to `postgresql.json`
-4. fill here the database connection in again (I know, feels redundand)
+4. Fill here the database connection in again (I know, feels redundant)
+5. Copy `config.example.json` to `config.json`
+6. Put your own key into the `config.json` file (You can get a key for your bot at https://discord.com/developers/applications )
-5. run `yarn install`
+7. Run `yarn install`
-6. run `yarn migrate up` to run the migrations
+8. Run `yarn migrate up` to run the migrations

-Congrats, you can now run the bot.
+9. Run `yarn start` to start the bot.
+Or use `yarn start:dev` to also have it automatically restart when it detects changes.

 # Usefull scripts